bvic23/VinceRP/README.md

     print($0.domain)
 }

-// If we send a 0 to the denominator denominator <- 0
+// If we push a 0 to the denominator denominator <- 0

 // Then a non-zero